 Members of the San Francisco Brewers Guild unite each fall for Brews on the Bay, a beer festival that takes place aboard the S.S.
 Jeremiah O’Brien.
 The Liberty Ship is a historical landmark from World War II era and rests at the edge of San Francisco Bay.
 Guild members pour over fifty different beers all afternoon, while guests enjoy live music, tasty fare from local food trucks, and 360 degree views of San Francisco landmarks, Alcatraz, the Golden Gate Bridge and beyond.

-Meet the Brewer events take place each month at different member breweries or bars throughout San Francisco.
+Meet the Brewer events take place the 3rd Wednesday of each month at different member breweries or bars throughout San Francisco.
 Beer enthusiasts mingle with local brewers who answer questions or share stories about the trade.
 Brewery tours often take place during these events.
+In 2016, these nights added the Drink SF Beer shuttle, a service providing transportation between member venues, rotating into different SF neighborhoods each month as a way to help people more easily explore the SF craft beer scene.

 STORY OF SAN FRANCISCO BEER